ProteusMRIgHIFU/BabelBrain/docs/docs/pipeline/pipeline.md

 <img src="Simulation-12.png" height=450px>

 The selection of spatial-peak pulse-average intensity ($I_{\text{SPPA}}$) indicates the desired intensity at the target.
 The spatial-peak time-average intensity ($I_{\text{SPTA}}$) is calculated based on the selected timing conditions.
 Based on the selections of timing and desired $I_{\text{SPPA}}$ in tissue, the $I_{\text{SPPA}}$ in water conditions is calculated after taking into account all the losses.
 Thermal safety parameters (maximal temperature and thermal doses) in the skin, skull bone and brain tissue are calculated at the locations showing the highest temperature elevation in the whole 3D volume.
-The `MTB`, `MTS` and `MTC` push buttons in the lower region of the interface select the slice corresponding to the the maximal temperature in brain, skin and skull, respectively.
+The `MTB`, `MTS` and `MTC` push buttons in the lower region of the interface select the slice corresponding to the maximal temperature in brain, skin and skull, respectively.

 The `Update Profile and Calculate` action can be used to load an updated version of the thermal profile file.
 This will force the recalculation of thermal results.